 07 of 09

 Best for Freshwater Diving: Silfra, Iceland

-Located in Thingvellir National Park, the submerged Silfra fissure represents the gap between the North American and Eurasian continental plates.
+Located in Thingvellir National Park in Iceland, the submerged Silfra fissure represents the gap between the North American and Eurasian continental plates.
 It is the only diveable tectonic boundary on Earth, and is unique for its incredible water clarity.
 Filtered for years through underground deposits of porous lava, the fissure’s glacial water boasts an incredible 330 feet/100 meters of visibility.
 Although there is little life to be seen at Silfra, the novelty of hanging suspended between the continents in water so clean that one can drink it makes this dive exceptional.
-The water here is as cold as it is clear, and with temperatures rarely exceeding 39ºF/ 4ºC, a drysuit is essential.Continue to 8 of 9 below.
+The water here is as cold as it is clear, with temperatures rarely exceeding 39ºF/4ºC.
+That makes a drysuit an essential part of the experience, which is unlike any other dive on Earth.Continue to 8 of 9 below.

 08 of 09